Akira (manga): Critical reception

-Akira is credited with having introduced both manga and anime to Western audiences.
+Akira is credited with having introduced both manga and anime to mainstream Western audiences.
 According to Kodansha USA's Naho Yamada, "Akira ignited a new generation of dynamism not only in manga but also in European and American comics.
 Its impact shattered all borders."
 The Essential Guide to World Comics states that the translation of the work into French in 1991 by Glénat "opened the floodgates to the Japanese invasion."
 The imagery in Akira, together with that of Blade Runner, formed the blueprint for similar Japanese works of a dystopian nature of the late 1990s, such as Ghost in the Shell and Armitage III.
 Yamada also said that "Otomo jacked into his generation's frustration with society, in the wake of the defeat of Japan's liberal student movement, and created an epic that, in true Japanese fashion, processed societal trauma through cataclysmic visual symbolism."
 Writing for The Japan Times, Matt Schley said "For many readers, Akira was a revelation.
 Each panel features a head-spinning amount of detail, and Otomo, an avowed film buff, keeps things moving at a breathless, cinematic pace."
 In her book The Fantastic in Japanese Literature, Susan J. Napier described the work as a "no holds barred enjoyment of fluidity and chaos".
-Akira cemented Otomo's reputation and the success of the animated adaptation allowed him to concentrate on film rather than the manga form in which his career began.
+Akira cemented Otomo's reputation and the success of the animated adaptation allowed him to concentrate on film rather than manga, in which his career began.

 Katherine Dacey of MangaBookshelf called Akira one of manga's "greatest sci-fi epics."
 She also noted how Tetsuo and Kaneda seem like real teenage boys in the manga, not generic action figures like in the film's "grossly" simplified depiction of their relationship.
 Although stating that Akiras plot was still as topical as ever in the year 2009, Dacey felt that the art had not aged as gracefully.

 In his reviews of the first three volumes of Akira, Mark Pellegrini of AIPT Comics strongly praised Otomo's art as "simple, but very lively" and called him a master at drawing architecture.
 Pellegrini reviewed the series by making many comparisons to the animated film adaptation, calling the characterizations in the manga both "better and on par" with those in it.

 Anime News Network had four writers review Kodansha USA's 35th Anniversary box set of Akira.
 Austin Price and Lynzee Loveridge both gave it a perfect 5 out of 5 rating.
 Loveridge wrote that "Akira still feels incredibly relevant 35 years later.
 Giving it a three ½ star rating, Amy McNulty praised Otomo's art and setting.
-However, she called the characterizations weak and concluded that although Akira "does little to appeal to those who aren't interested in sci-fi, paranormal, or dystopian tales [...] manga fans owe it to themselves to at least check it out."
+However, she called the characterizations weak and concluded that although Akira "does little to appeal to those who aren't interested in sci-fi, paranormal, or dystopian tales ... manga fans owe it to themselves to at least check it out."
 Rebecca Silverman gave the series a rating of three out of five, calling Akira a must-read for anyone interested in manga.